aleksati/kd-audio-fx/README.md

 ## Short introduction

-Knowledge distillation is a technique for compressing complex and large "teacher" networks into smaller "student" networks.
-We explore the application of knowledge distillation for compressing RNN models of audio distortion effects.
-In particular, we propose an audio-to-audio LSTM architecture for realtime regression tasks where small audio effect networks are trained to mimic the internal representations of more extensive networks, known as feature-based knowledge distillation.
+Knowledge distillation is an ML compression technique where knowledge from larger "teacher" networks are distilled into smaller "student" networks.
+We explore how knowledge distillation can be used to optimize virtual-analog models of audio distortion effects.
+In particular, we propose an audio-to-audio LSTM architecture for real-time regression tasks where student networks are trained to mimic the internal representations of teachers, known as feature-based knowledge distillation.

 This repo contains all the necessary utilities to use our knowledge distillation architecture.
-Find the code and pre-trained models located inside the "./src" folder.
+Find the code, pre-trained models and VST plugins located inside the "./src" folder.

 ## Datasets